 Research done in the 1960s and 1970s at the University of Chicago and other places looked for the difference between people who found psychotherapy useful and those who didn't.
 The findings led University of Chicago psychology professor Eugene T. Grendlin, Ph.D., to publish the book Focusing in 1978.

-The difference the research found is in how people talk, which is an outward sign of the process they go through inside of themselves.
-The skill that successful psychotherapy patients possessed involved an internal bodily knowing that Gendlin called focusing.
-Grendlin developed a way to teach people to focus in order to better understand themselves.
+The research found the difference is in how people talk, which is an outward sign of the process they go through inside of themselves.
+Successful psychotherapy patients had a skill that involved an internal bodily knowing.
+Gendlin called that knowing "focusing" and developed a way to teach people to focus to better understand themselves.

 When you use focusing therapy, you contact a special type of internal body awareness called the felt sense.
 A felt sense isn’t usually present in your body but develops when you know how to pay attention to your body's sense of a particular problem or situation.
 This felt sense shifts if you approach it in the right way.
 When the felt sense changes, you change.